dp787/event_manager/readme.md

 # Homework 10

-This project aims to provide a brief overview of its functionality and purpose.
+This project aims to provide a brief overview of its functionality and purposes.
 It includes links to closed issues, providing easy access to your work, as well as a link to the project image deployed to Dockerhub.

 ## Closed Issues
 - [Fixed picture URL](link_to_issue)